-A kinder, gentler Dirty Dozen, Brian G. Hutton’s Kelly’s Heroes’ screwball nature is best summed up by Jack Davis’s typically Mad poster art.
-Clint Eastwood plays an army grunt with his eye on a cache of German gold who receives able assistance from a motley crew of misfits including Telly Savalas, Don Rickles and Donald Sutherland (living up to his character’s nickname, “Oddball”.)
+A kinder, gentler Dirty Dozen, the screwball nature of Brian G. Hutton’s Kelly’s Heroes is best summed up by Jack Davis’s typically Mad poster art.
+Clint Eastwood plays an army grunt with his eye on a cache of German gold who receives able assistance from a motley crew of misfits including Telly Savalas, Don Rickles and Donald Sutherland (living up to his character’s nickname, “Oddball”).

 About Larry Karaszewski